DWaterhouse1/MandelbulbRayMarching/README.md

 ### Performance concerns

 The ray marching algorithm runs at interactive rates, but is very intensive, at least as implemented.
-May be prohibitively slow on slower GPUs.
+May be prohibitively slow on older GPUs.
 The performance is highly dependant on the multisampling and resolution scaling options.
-The stepwise shading mode runs significantly faster, since it doesn't need to calculate normal values of the SDF like the diffuse and normal shading modes.
+The stepwise shading mode runs significantly faster, since it doesn't need to calculate normalised gradient values of the SDF like the diffuse and normal shading modes.